simevo/flash/README.md

 - Access the OpenApi-generated API docs at http://localhost:8100/api/docs/

-- Open the Django administration Site: http://localhost:8100/admin/

-The feeds are pre-populated with 4 sample sources: [RAI Televideo](https://www.servizitelevideo.rai.it/televideo/pub/index.jsp), [Il Post](https://www.ilpost.it), [Unicorn Riot](https://www.unicornriot.ninja) and [Al Jazeera](https://www.aljazeera.com/).
+- Open the Django administration Site: http://localhost:8100/admin/ and manage feeds from http://localhost:8100/admin/news/feeds/ (the feeds are pre-populated with the source 0 reserved for user-submitted articles, and 4 sample external sources: [RAI Televideo](https://www.servizitelevideo.rai.it/televideo/pub/index.jsp), [Il Post](https://www.ilpost.it), [Unicorn Riot](https://www.unicornriot.ninja) and [Al Jazeera](https://www.aljazeera.com/)).

 Initially also the articles list in the the reserved-access UI will be empty, but at the 4th minute of the hour the sources will be polled and the first articles will start to appear there.